j-chao/devops_workshops/01_container_orchestration/01_container_orchestration.md

 $ docker tag webapp-nginx:latest docker-registry-default.172.28.33.20.nip.io:80/myproject/webapp-nginx:1.0.0
 ```

-You should see a similar list of images to the following, if you run a `docker images`:
+You should see a similar list of images to the following, if you run a `$ docker images`:
 ```
 REPOSITORY                                                              TAG                 IMAGE ID            CREATED             SIZE docker-registry-default.172.28.33.20.nip.io:80/myproject/webapp-nginx   1.0.0               48c1aa425e35        14 seconds ago      84.2MB